-The JOBS Act allows us to postpone the date by which we must comply with certain laws and regulations intended to protect investors and to reduce the amount of information we provide in our reports filed with the SEC.
+The Jumpstart Our Business Startups Act of 2012 ("JOBS Act") allows us to postpone the date by which we must comply with certain laws and regulations intended to protect investors and to reduce the amount of information we provide in our reports filed with the SEC.
 We cannot be certain if this reduced disclosure will make our Class A common stock less attractive to investors.